Puja7629/HACKTOBERFEST2022/README.md

 For the hactoberfest team to accept it, I would integrate it into my repository.

-NOTE: When submitting your PR, please provide it in a separate folder with the name of your project (i.e., [Project Name]), and include a README file inside the project folder.
+#### [NOTE]: When submitting your PR, please provide it in a separate folder with the name of your project (i.e., [Project Name]), and include a README file inside the project folder.

 HAPPY CODING, PEOPLE:)